freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 !!!
 Note
     Reinforcement learning dependencies include large packages such as `torch`, which should be explicitly requested during `./setup.sh -i` by answering "y" to the question "Do you also want dependencies for freqai-rl (~700mb additional space required) [y/N]?"
 Users who prefer docker should ensure they use the docker image appended with `_freqaiRL`.

+## Background and terminology

+### What is RL and why does FreqAI need it?

+Reinforcement learning involves two important components, the *agent* and the training *environment*.
+During agent training, the agent moves through historical data candle by candle, always making 1 of a set of actions: Long entry, long exit, short entry, short exit, neutral).
+During this training process, the environment tracks the performance of these actions and rewards the agent according to a custom user made `calculate_reward()` (here we offer a default reward for users to build on if they wish [details here](#creating-the-reward)).
+The reward is used to train weights in a neural network.

+A second important component of the FreqAI RL implementation is the use of *state* information.
+State information is fed into the network at each step, including current profit, current position, and current trade duration.
+These are used to train the agent in the training environment, and to reinforce the agent in dry/live. *FreqAI + Freqtrade is a perfect match for this reinforcing mechanism since this information is readily available in live deployements.*

+Reinforcement learning is a natural progression for FreqAI, since it adds a new layer of adaptivity and market reactivity that Classifiers and Regressors cannot match.
+However, Classifiers and Regressors have strengths that RL does not have such as robust predictions.
+Improperly trained RL agents may find "cheats" and "tricks" to maximize reward without actually winning any trades.
+For this reason, RL is more complex and demands a higher level of understanding than typical Classifiers and Regressors.

+### The RL interface

+With the current framework, we aim to expose the training environment to the user via the common "prediction model" file (i.e. CatboostClassifier, LightGBMRegressor, etc.).
+Users inherit our base environment in this file, which allows them to override as much or as little of the environment as they wish.

+We envision the majority of users focusing their effort on creative design of the `calculate_reward()` function [details here](#creating-the-reward), while leaving the rest of the environment untouched.
+Other users may not touch the environment at all, and they will only play with the configruation settings and the powerful feature engineering that already exists in FreqAI.
+Meanwhile, we enable advanced users to create their own model classes entirely.

+The framework is built on stable_baselines3 (torch) and openai gym for the base environment class.
+But generally speaking, the model class is well isolated.
+Thus, the addition of competing libraries can be easily integrated into the existing framework (albeit with some basic assistance from core-dev).
+For the environment, it is inheriting from `gym.env` which means that a user would need to write an entirely new environment if they wish to switch to a different library.

+## Running Reinforcement Learning

 Setting up and running a Reinforcement Learning model is the same as running a Regressor or Classifier.
 The same two flags, `--freqaimodel` and `--strategy`, must be defined on the command line:

 ```bash